 On the Astra Options page, on your Dashboard, you may have seen this message, top right: “Stylish, Lightning Fast & Easily Customizable”.

 Let’s take a look at the performance of this supposedly ultra-fast theme.

 So, according to you: deserved reputation, or total bluster?

 To answer this, let’s start by recontextualizing.

-Having a quick theme is very important, and not just to brag at dinners with your friends.
+Having a fast theme is very important, and not just to brag at dinners with your developers or SEO managers.

-Did you know that to rank a page in its search engine, Google used more than 200 criteria?
+Did you know that to rank a page in its search engine, Google uses more than 200 criteria?